-The total net position increased by \$166,588 for the year ended June 30, 2022.
-Revenues increased in comparison to 2021 as intergovernmental state and local sales taxes increased significantly with the start of the 2022 minor league baseball season.
-The entire 2020 minor league baseball season was cancelled due to the Covid 19 pandemic, and a limited schedule occurred in 2021 with only 60 minor league baseball home games being played.
-This caused FY 2021 to reflect only 50% of a shortened minor league baseball season.
-Charges for services for the stadium facility use were comparable to 2021.
-Expenses increased due to increased stadium utilities and maintenance expenses resulting from resumption of a full minor league baseball season.
+The total net position increased by \$172,737 for the year ended June 30, 2023.
+Revenues increased in comparison to 2022 as intergovernmental state and local sales taxes increased along with a significant increase in interest earnings on idle short term cash reserves.
+Charges for services for the stadium facility use were comparable to 2022.
+Expenses increased due to increased contracted personnel expense for management and security services, stadium utilities services and stadium maintenance expenses when compared to 2022.
 Other activities related to revenues and expenses were considered normal and comparable to prior years.